-Encouraging Diverse and Inclusive Conversations to Accelerate Community Collaboration

-Creating a comprehensive Community Profile is a foundational element of the Communities of Excellence Framework.
+Encouraging Diverse and Inclusive Conversations to Accelerate Community Collaboration Creating a comprehensive Community Profile is a foundational element of the Communities of Excellence Framework.
 It is built upon each year as more information is gathered through a continuous cycle of learning, collaborating, and measuring success.
 The more sectors and interest areas of a community included and engaged in conversations, planning, and action, the better chance a community has to positively align and leverage limited resources in a way that helps them attain their mutual goals.

 A community is a set of systems that must function together to achieve optimal performance.
 Everyone matters.

-Moving from Reactive Activities to Results-Oriented Processes understanding how all of the sectors within the community work together.
+Moving from Reactive Activities to Results-Oriented Processes The Communities of Excellence Framework helps leaders see a path to more positive results on their community performance excellence journey.
+With the coaching and feedback of experienced integrated management professionals along with peers in other pilot communities, leaders learn to recognize and value the attitudes and behaviors that can help their community reach their vision.
+Community operations can be characterized on a spectrum from being reactive to an aligned role model by understanding how all of the sectors within the community work together.
 Those that tend to focus on activities and short-term projects without clearly defined goals are typically working in many different directions in a response mode.
 Investments are made, and work gets done, but the impact desired falls short of expectations.
 Alternatively, those that align their activities - while still respecting each others' independence - through the implementation of repeatable processes for decision-making and follow-through towards clearly defined shared goals tend to yield better results.